5/3 “Life as a Nudge: 삶으로 쓰는 편지"

 C-1.
 GOOD INFECTION

-"Good things as well as bad are caught by a kind of infection.If you want to get warm you must stand near the fire.If you want joy, power, peace, eternal life,you must get close to, or even into, the thing that has them."
+"Good things as well as bad are caught by a kind of infection.If you want to get warm you must stand near the fire.If you want joy, power, peace, eternal life,you must get close to the thing that has them." — C.S.
+Lewis

 Good things are not transferred by explanation.
-They are caught — like warmth, like fire, like water soaking through.
+They are caught — like warmth from a fire.

 If you want to get warm, you don't read about fire.
-You don't explain fire to yourself.
 You stand near the fire.

 C-2.
 THE BURNING BUSH